 You can waste a lot of time hunting around for the latest piece of saxophone gear, then getting used to it in your playing.
 And that can really hold you back in your saxophone learning.

 Concentrate on getting those basics right instead and you’ll make much faster progress on your saxophone (and save yourself a tonne of money!)

 Start your Saxophone Learning Right

 Stick to these 5 tips and you will see some great progress in your saxophone learning.

-And to help you, I’ve put together my favourite lessons with my top tips on getting a great practice habit, the perfect warm-up, building your skills and much more in my Ultimate Saxophone Tool Kit.
+To help you, I’ve put together my favourite lessons with my top tips on getting a great practice habit, the perfect warm-up, building your skills and much more in my Ultimate Saxophone Tool Kit.
 Get it FREE here.

 Or if you’re really ready to get serious with your saxophone progress, come and see what we’re doing in Sax School.
-You can get a 14 day free trial here.